CSPforJAVA/jcsp/README.md

 **Building the Library**

-The src folder contains both main and test folders in the format used by Gradle
+The src folder contains both main and test folders in the format used by Gradle.
+To install to your local Maven repo, use

+gradle clean install

 **References**